arvidn/libtorrent/trunk/docs/make_torrent.rst

 signed by this root certificate.
 For SSL torrents, all peers are connecting over SSL connections.
 For more information on SSL torrents, see the manual_.

+The string is not the path to the cert, it's the actual content of the certificate, loaded into a std::string.

 .. _manual: manual.html#ssl-torrents

 set_priv() priv()